What COP26 means and why the UN climate summit matters

 Why is COP26 important?

-Next year’s COP is critical because it is the first moment when countries have to set out more ambitious goals for ending their contribution to climate change under the Paris Agreement.
+Governments are also obliged to set out more ambitious goals for ending their contribution to climate change under the Paris Agreement.
+A number of countries have begun to do so, including the UK.

 Countries pledged at the Paris climate talks to work to keep temperature rises below 1.5C.
 If the world warms more than this threshold, millions more people in the most vulnerable communities around the globe will suffer from devastating droughts, storms, floods and other impacts of climate change.

-The UK will host the COP in 2021, taking over from Chile which was the official host of COP25 – although the conference itself was held in Madrid in Spain.
+The UK will host the COP in 2021.
+It will take over from Chile which was the official host of COP25, even though the conference itself was held in Madrid in Spain.
 The UK government has the opportunity to lead the way in pushing for other countries to set more ambitious climate goals.

 Is COP26 cancelled due to coronavirus/COVID-19?